FCC-Sierra-Pacific-Power-NV-Energy/Plug-in--aws/snapshot/README.md

 **Purpose:** Creates a new snapshot.

+**Workflows supporting this plug-in step:**

+* Command workflows
+* Completion workflows for a VM
+* Completion workflows for a  shared VM
+* Change request approval workflows
+* Completion workflows for a change request

 **Inputs:**

+- Step Name: Input field for the name of the step
+- Step Execution: Drop-down that sets the step execution behavior.
+By default, steps execute automatically.
+However, you can set the step to execute only for specific conditions.
-- Input field for Snapshot name
+- Snapshot Name: Input field for the name of the snapshot to create
-- Input field for Snapshot description (optional)
+- Description: (Optional) Input field for Snapshot description
-- Checkbox for Capture Memory
+- Capture Memory option
-- Checkbox for Quiesce Filesystem
+- Quiesce Filesystem option

-See the vCenter Client documentation for more information on these fields.
+See the vCenter Client documentation for more information on the Capture Memory and Quiesce Filesystem options.

 ## Delete Snapshot

 **Purpose:** Deletes the latest snapshot with a given name

+**Workflows supporting this plug-in step:**

+* Command workflows
+* Completion workflows for a VM
+* Completion workflows for a  shared VM
+* Change request approval workflows
+* Completion workflows for a change request

 **Inputs:**

+- Step Name: Input field for the name of the step
+- Step Execution: Drop-down that sets the step execution behavior.
+By default, steps execute automatically.
+However, you can set the step to execute only for specific conditions.
-- Input field for Snapshot name
+- Snapshot Name: Input field for name of the snapshot to delete

 ## Revert Snapshot

 **Purpose:**  Reverts to the latest snapshot with a given name

+**Workflows supporting this plug-in step:**

+* Command workflows
+* Completion workflows for a VM
+* Completion workflows for a shared VM
+* Change request approval workflows
+* Completion workflows for a change request

 **Inputs:**
+- Step Name: Input field for the name of the step
+- Step Execution: Drop-down that sets the step execution behavior.
+By default, steps execute automatically.
+However, you can set the step to execute only for specific conditions.
-- Input field for Snapshot name
+- Input field for the name of the snapshot to revert to

 ## Installation

-Plug-in workflow steps are supported with vCommander release 7.0 and higher.
+Plug-in workflow steps are supported with vCommander release 7.0.2 and higher.

 See [Adding plug-in workflow steps](http://docs.embotics.com/vCommander/Using-Plug-In-WF-Steps.htm#Adding) in the vCommander documentation to learn how to install this package.

 ## Logging
 To change the logging level, add the following named loggers to the Log4j configuration file located at:

-<vcommander-install>\tomcat\common\classes\log4j2.xml
+`<vcommander-install>\tomcat\common\classes\log4j2.xml`

 **General Utilities**

 - Loggers:
-  - `<Logger level="DEBUG" name="plugin.snapshot"/>`
+  - `<Logger level="DEBUG" name="wfplugins.snapshot"/>`